 - In Netsparker Standard, it is possible to either export the information about a single vulnerability as a ModSecurity rule or export information about all the vulnerabilities identified during the scan.

-The ModSecurity web application firewall (WAF) will then block any requests made by malicious hackers.
+After you import the rules, the ModSecurity web application firewall (WAF) will then block any requests made by malicious hackers.

 Types of ModSecurity Rules Netsparker Scanners Export